-A disability is defined as a condition or function judged to be significantly impaired relative to the usual standard of an individual or group.
+A disability is broadly defined as a condition or function judged to be significantly impaired relative to the usual standard of an individual or group.
 The term is used to refer to individual functioning, including physical impairment, sensory impairment, cognitive impairment, intellectual impairment mental illness, and various types of chronic disease.

 Conventional definitions of "disabled" and "disability" stem from social service programs and benefits programs such as Social Security.
 These definitions, dating back many years (See Deborah Stone's book "The Disabled State ") uniformly used the term "disabled" or "disability" to mean "unable" - to work, to handle gainful employment, etc. If you look up definitions of "disabled" you'll find these kinds of definitions.